Redback Spider Envenomation Medication

 Class Summary

-Redback spider antivenom is the primary treatment of severe latrodectism.
-Before the introduction of the antivenom in 1995, 14 deaths due to redback spider envenomation were documented in Australia.
-The antivenom consists of equine IgE fragments raised against aLTX.
+The antivenom consists of equine immunoglobulin G (IgG) fragments raised against alpha-latrotoxin (aLTX).
 Each ampule contains 500 units of neutralizing capacity against the Australian redback spider venom, with an average volume of 1-1.5 mL per ampule.
-The antivenom is usually administered by intramuscular injection.
+The antivenom is typically administered by intramuscular injection, although the intravenous route has become favored.
 Indications for use of antivenom include severe headache, vomiting, abdominal pain, hypertension, arthralgia, or myalgia.
-Severe pain at the envenomation site is not considered an indication for antivenom administration.[1]
+Severe pain at the envenomation site is not considered an indication for antivenom administration.

-Increasing concerns exist about the possible ineffectiveness of the IM route of administration of the redback antivenom.
-A recent study showed no significant difference in relief of symptoms or patient outcome between IV and IM administration of antivenom.[9]
+Increasing concerns exist about the possible ineffectiveness of the intramuscular route of administration of the redback antivenom.
+A randomized trial showed no significant difference in relief of symptoms or patient outcome between intravenous and intramuscular administration of antivenom.
+A more recent study did not show significant benefit even via the intravenous route; see the discussion above.

 The risk of allergic reaction to the antivenom is 0.5% and is higher in patients with a history of horse allergy or prior exposure to equine immunoglobulin.
 Before using the antivenom, ensure the ability to manage hypersensitivity reaction and check for availability of the appropriate resuscitation/intubation equipment.
 The risk of serum sickness after exposure to the antivenom is 1.4%.